pyohio/pyohio-static-website/2026/content/attend/hotels.md

 # Hotels

-## Official PyOhio Hotel

-**Crowne Plaza Cleveland at Playhouse Square** — 0.4 miles from venue.

-The Crowne Plaza is our official conference hotel.
-Additional details will be announced via our [newsletter](https://newsletter.pyohio.org/).
-[Register for PyOhio 2026](/2026/attend/registration/).

-## Other Nearby Hotels

-There are many hotels within walking distance of the Cleveland State University Student Center.
-Some options include:
+We don't have a hotel block or conference rate this year, but there are many hotels within walking distance of the Cleveland State University Student Center.

+Many PyOhio attendees stay at the **Crowne Plaza Cleveland at Playhouse Square** (0.4 miles from the venue), so it's a good option if you'd like to be near other attendees.

+Other nearby options:

 - Comfort Inn Downtown Cleveland
 - Hilton Garden Inn Cleveland Downtown